 One of the best parts of my job at Yellowstone to Yukon Conservation Initiative is working with undergraduate and graduate students, postdoctoral fellows, and other early-career researchers.

 This summer, Elvis Acheampong joined me in our Canmore office for his summer internship.
 Elvis is a Master's student at Yale University's School of Forestry and Environmental Studies, where he is studying Environmental Management.
 He wrote a blog post about his some of his experiences while living in Canmore and interning with Y2Y, including reflections on seeing bears, wildlife crossing structures, practical conservation work, and outdoor recreation here in the Bow Valley.
+Elvis has now returned to finish his studies at Yale.
+It was great to have him work with Y2Y!

 I talked to Sarah Boon, freelance writer for Nature, about why working on research with Yellowstone to Yukon Conservation Initiative is my dream job.
 Our conversation ranged widely, including the similarities and differences between research at an NGO and in academia, how I got the job (fabulous colleagues sent it to me and encouraged me to apply), and the kind of activities involved.
 It was fun for me to reflect on the first six months into my new job.